Kahvedzic/Employee-Correlation-Analysis-/README.md

 and satisfaction levels amongst employees.
 Once our analysis is complete, we will take another step by seperating our analysis into departments in order to create insights to see if there are any correlations amongst departments

+Core of analysis will be looking into 3 key columns:
+- satisfaction levels
+- number of projects completed
+- average monthly hours worked

+Core of project will be split between years employed greater or equal to 5 years vs less or equal to 5 years

+Tools used in project include the following:
+Pandas, Numpy, Matplotlib, Seaborn

+Techniques used in project include the following:
+Filtering dataframe/columns, missing values, positive/negative correlations, box-plots/line graphs/bar graphs, potential outliers,

 This was a very fun project I completed for my final capstone I hope you enjoy my long thorough analysis